 Staffing, Finance & Assets This committee oversees the school budget and ensures that resources are being used to meet the priorities outlined in the School Improvement Plan and Building, Maintenance and Servicing Plan.
 They are also responsible for recruitment and staffing matters.

-Members: Mrs Mary McCormick (Chair), Mrs. Catherine Mallard, Mrs. Patricia McCarron, Miss Lois Anderson, Mrs. Claire Shepherd, Mrs Susan Paterson, Mrs. Tracey Sullivan.
+Members: Mrs. Mary McCormick (Chair), Mrs. Catherine Mallard, Miss Lois Anderson, Mrs. Susan Paterson.

 STAFFING, FINANCE & ASSETS TERMS OF REFERENCE